Physics-50/General/docs/DAG_curve-fitting-motivation.md

 **Why can't I just use the "trendline" feature in Excel or Google Sheets?**

-Spreadsheet software has a built-in features to fit data, and it would be wonderful if we could use those.
+Spreadsheet software has built-in features to fit data, and it would be wonderful if we could use those.
 But the built-in fitting for Google Sheets (or Excel) falls short in a few important ways:

 1. Google Sheets and Excel treat all data points equally (i.e. an "unweighted" fit)
 2. Google Sheets and Excel do not give us an uncertainty in the slope and intercept